-Studying the history of ceramics, I have been captivated by the relationship between East and West and how they continue to influence each other, especially through the ceramic arts.
-Although there might be considerable differences between the two civilizations, the cultural exchange between them is an important connector of history and has produced a long and rich exchange of ideas between artists and makers.
-Asian craft traditions have been handed down to the West, and the handmade aspect—even within the factory setting—is still an important concept that allows for the artist’s control of design and quality, which is essential within the craft of the West.
+I am captivated by the cultural exchange through porcelain trade starting as early as the 15th Century.
+Visiting the porcelain capital of the world, Jingedzhen in China, and the Japanese porcelain export port, Arita, and then encountering a palace filled with early porcelain wares from these two cities at the Zwinger in Dresden, Germany, reminded me of the relationships between these very different cultures and how they continue to influence each other, especially through the ceramic arts.
+Although there might be considerable differences between these civilizations, the cultural exchange between them is an important connector of history and has produced a long and rich exchange of ideas between artists and makers.
+Eastern craft traditions have been handed down to the West, where the handmade aspect is essential within the craft of the West.